Wedding Budget Tip #40: Skip the pricey champagne.

 Skip the pricey champagne.
 Guests can toast with whatever they’re drinking.

 Cecilia Beretta Prosecco Treviso DOC sparkling wine is sold at Trader Joe’s and is an excellent option at $7.99 in most stores.
 This wine hails from the Treviso region, north of Venice.
-This is a spumante Prosecco, classified as Extra Dry, which makes it just a bit less dry than a typical Brut.
+This sparkling wine is a spumante Prosecco and is classified as Extra Dry.
+This makes the wine just a bit less dry than a typical Brut.
 Its frothy bubbles, fruity aromas, notes of sweet almonds, lush & creamy texture, and slightly bitter finish (typical for Prosecco) make the wine fresh, crisp, and satisfying in the mouth.